Scientists have found that increasing the levels of a molecule in a particular part of the brain can reduce anxious temperament in young monkeys.

 Feelings of anxiety are part of day-to-day life.
 They can arise when making important decisions, facing difficulties at work, or anticipating events such as tests and exams.

 For people with anxiety disorders, however, the feelings do not subside, and they can even get worse over time.
-For these individuals, persistent symptoms can disrupt relationships and work or school life.
+For these individuals,

 The symptoms of anxiety vary, depending on the specific disorder.